alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-07-28-there-is-no-good-bidah.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "There is no such thing as a good bid’ah"
+title: "There is no such thing as a good bid’ah in the religion"
 date: 2024-07-28
 hijri: Muharram 22, 1446
 source: "Muhadharat fil-‘Aqidah wad-Da’wah vol.1 pages 196-197"